Sync warehouse data to spreadsheets used by sales, ops, and marketing teams

 Hightouch allows you to connect to Google Sheets in two ways:

 - User OAuth: The User OAuth authentication method allows Hightouch edit access to any Google Sheet your user has access to.
-This is for organizations that do not allow users from other domains to be added to a Google Sheet.
+This is for organizations that don't allow adding users from other domains to a Google Sheet.

 - Service Account: The Service Account authentication method provides fine-grained control over access to your data.
 You add a unique Hightouch service account as an editor user to specific sheets that you want to sync.

 Select the Google Sheets destination option.
-Hightouch will prompt you to authorize our app with your Google account with the following scopes:
+Provide Hightouch access to your Google Account with the following scopes:

-Setting up the Google Sheets destination via the service account method allows you to limit what files Hightouch can access, instead of allowing access to all of a user's files.
+Using the Google Sheets destination via the service account method allows you to limit what files Hightouch can access, instead of allowing access to all files belonging to a user.

 To give Hightouch access to a certain spreadsheet, share the spreadsheet with the service account email with the "Editor" permissions.